If you're imaging Palau as a paradise island with pristine beaches and coral reefs within meters from shores, you'll be disappointed.

 Lacking decent beaches, Koror constitutes a good starting point for the boat trips to the Rock Islands.
 And the Rock Islands are the main reason people come to Palau.

-There are several tour operators organizing such trips.
+Several tour operators organize such trips.
 We read many negative opinions about probably all of them, so we decided to have only one criterium when making a choice - the price.

 The winner was IMPAC.

-With IMPAC we visited altogether three snorkeling spots: Paradise Coral Reef, Rose Garden, and Secret Lake Point.
+With IMPAC, we visited three snorkeling spots altogether: Paradise Coral Reef, Rose Garden, and Secret Lake Point.

 In our opinion, it was the most charming snorkeling spot we visited in the Rock Islands.
 The coral reef colors were fairytale vivid and full of marine life.
 We especially loved the huge Napoleon Fish swimming by in shoals.